Wisconsin Employers for Equitable Worker’s Compensation

 Wisconsin Employers for Equitable Worker’s Compensation (WEEWC) supports a four-part proposal for cost containment and medical treatment guidelines.
 The proposal will be presented to the Worker’s Compensation Advisory Council by the management caucus at the May meeting.

 The proposal establishes a medical fee schedule tied to established Medicaid rates, creating a fair, predictable mechanism for controlling the cost of medical care.
-The fee schedule would include an “upper,” a percentage markup above the Medicaid rate to fairly compensate medical providers for quality care.
-The percentage is yet to be determined – other states have markups ranging from 125 percent to 400 percent.
+The fee schedule would include a 50-percent “upper,” a percentage markup above the Medicaid rate to fairly compensate medical providers for quality care.

 Current law allows for disputes of medical fees, defining “reasonable” fees as those that are no more than .8 standard deviations above the mean fee for the service or procedure being billed.
 That mean is determined using one of several state-certified databases, which rely on actual billing practices of medical providers.
 According to the Worker’s Compensation Research Institute (WCRI), this process results in medical fees for worker’s compensation claims in Wisconsin that are as much as 300 percent greater than most other states.
 Wisconsin’s medical costs are greater than other states studied, and have consistently increased more dramatically, according to the WCRI.